CS-433/ml-project-2-hapinness/README.md

 ## Goal
 Discover and implement **Physics Informed Neural Networks** (PINN) on various differential equations:
-- Cauchy Problem
+- Cauchy Problem: 1D inference, importance of randomization, extrapolation performance test
-- Viscous Burgers' equation
+- Viscous Burgers' equation: 2D inference and identification
-- Heat equation
+- Heat equation: 2D inferences on different freqencies, 3D inference

+Inference: find the solution of a differential equation with initial and/or boundary condtions.
+Identification: knowing the solution, identify the parameters of the differential equation the solution solves.

 ## Results
 XXX